 Scott Graffius, on the importance of the agile mindset for businesses

 Now we come to addressing the ‘people’-related challenges.

 Here’s what Neha Kaul, Manager of Human Resources at Kylas, has to say.

 “2020 will always be remembered as a year where HR professionals struggled with keeping everything in order.
 For all of us in HR, our biggest challenge was to maintain a sense of normalcy and order amid all this chaos.”

 Boosting Business Resilience

-When crises hit businesses, the entire organization needs to align to a common purpose, to shift focus from purely results to optimizing processes, and to take concrete steps that are viable in the long term.
+When crises hit businesses, the entire organization needs to align to a common purpose, shift focus from pure results to optimizing processes, and take concrete steps that are viable in the long term.

-An agile growth mindset can help boost business resilience by accelerating practical and structural steps to be taken across the organization.
+An agile growth mindset can help boost business resilience by accelerating practical and structural steps that can be taken across the organization.

 However, organization-wide changes need technology support to help identify challenges, analyze data, track implementation, and the impact of the approaches, all the while preparing yourself with new Business Continuity Plans.